xpack-dev-tools/ninja-build-xpack/build-assets/README-MAINTAINER.md

 ### Push the build scripts

-- push the `xpack-develop` branch to GitHub
+- push the `xpack-development` branch to GitHub
 - possibly push the helper project too

 From here it'll be cloned on the production machines.